ayobamy/monty/README.md

 # The Monty Language

  Done by:
-Ahmed Olawale & Chiedozie Ukah
+Ahmed Olawale and Chiedozie Ukah